aaliomer/c--/README.md

 - one or two ways to do one thing (instead of super opinionated languages)
 - expression based
 - simple memory ownership/borrowing as well as weak and shared references similar to c++ with automatic resource management
+- add ad-hoc methods to types outside their package (think scale)